basabaich/flutter_theaming_simplified/README.md

-For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference. added new lines:
+This main branch is the location where we have the application all files.
+For various changes stepwise, we will keep in different branches & name them.